Dr Steve Taylor

 Steve’s current workload is centred on project management and development, consultancy and academic research.
 With a track record of securing EU-funding for projects, the development of tourism and outdoor recreation projects through funding streams such as Interreg, ERDF, Horizon 2020 and ERASMUS+ is a central part of his duties.

 He is centrally involved in three of CRTR’s other current projects: the PERICLES Horizon 2020 project, and two 2020-2022 projects co-financed by the Northern Periphery and Arctic programme region: StoryTagging, exploring digital solutions to promote the creative industry sector, and SCITOUR, centred on the development of a scientific tourism brand and platform to promote new tourism products.

 Steve has been involved in the development of the Slow Adventure® marketing concept since 2014.
-Having developed the ‘Slow Adventure in Northern Territories’ Interreg project, he is a co-founder and director of Slow Adventure Ltd, created to develop, promote and sell ‘slow adventures’ across Europe.
+Having developed the ‘Slow Adventure in Northern Territories’ Interreg project and been a co-founder of Slow Adventure Ltd, he remains a staunch advocate of the slow adventure ethos.

 PhD in Tourism, University of Otago, New Zealand

 MSc (with Distinction) in Rural and Regional Resources Planning, University of Aberdeen

 Steve has a background in sustainable travel.
 He worked for the public sector for five years developing transport policy, writing successful European funding applications and managing projects such as the Interreg IIIC ‘Concept’ sustainable transport project.
 A move into the private sector, working as Principal Consultant for Capita Symonds, saw him developing further project management experience in the sustainable transport sector.
 At this time he developed a great passion for mountain biking.